Namibnat/Namibnat/README.md

 ### Hi, I'm Vernon

-🌱 I'm a full-stack developer with a deep passion for Python, Django, and React.
-I've built scalable web applications and have a diverse skill set that includes:
+🌱 I'm a full-stack developer with a fervor for Python, Django, and React.
+My journey in tech is enriched by my diverse experiences, from building scalable web applications to mentoring budding developers and guiding teams in the vast Namibian desert.

-Languages: Python, JavaScript, PHP, HTML, CSS
-Frameworks: Django, Flask
-Tools: Git, GitHub, Docker, Docker-compose
+Languages & Tools: Python, JavaScript, PHP, HTML, CSS, Django, Flask, Git, GitHub, Docker, Docker-compose.

+📚 My passion for mentorship and education runs deep.
+From assisting in building schools in northern Kenya during my youth to teaching Python to kids and professionals alike, I've always been drawn to sharing knowledge.
+I've had the privilege of mentoring over 100 individuals, and the joy of seeing them grow is unparalleled.

-🌌 Beyond coding, I'm deeply passionate about nature conservation, cycling, birding, astronomy, and languages.
-Currently, I'm immersing myself in learning Spanish, following the [Refold][refold] methodology with my wonderful teacher [Eliana][eliana] from [Italki][italki].
+🌌 Beyond the code, I'm deeply invested in nature conservation, cycling, birding, astronomy, and languages.
+Currently, I'm diving into Spanish, guided by the [Refold][refold] methodology and my dedicated teacher [Eliana][eliana] from [Italki][italki].

-🌵 My journey into tech is a bit unconventional.
-I've been a hobby programmer since the 80s, starting with BASIC.
-However, until 2020, my career was rooted in tourism, leading guiding teams and training guides in Namibia, most recently at [AndBeyond Sossusvlei Desert Lodge][sossus-desert-lodge].
-The pivot to tech was driven by my innate curiosity and the global shifts brought about by the pandemic.
+🌵 My transition to tech, though unconventional, is a testament to my adaptability and drive.
+Starting as a hobby programmer with BASIC in the 80s, I later led guiding teams and trained guides in Namibia, particularly at [AndBeyond Sossusvlei Desert Lodge][sossus-desert-lodge].
+The pandemic prompted a pivot, and I embraced the tech world with open arms.

-🇬🇧 After moving to the UK in 2020, I began my professional tech journey with [Octophindigital][octophin], where the company's focus on nature conservation resonated with my personal values.
-After a year there, I was hired on for a three month stint at [Filespin][filespin].
-For the past year I've been honing my tech skills at [InTouch Games][intouch] where I'm still working.
-Although my work at InTouch has been a wonderful opportunity to learn to program very well in Python, I'm looking forward to moving onto a role that better aligns with my values.
+🇬🇧 Post relocating to the UK in 2020, I embarked on my professional tech journey with [Octophindigital][octophin], followed by roles at [Filespin][filespin] and [InTouch Games][intouch].
+While I've honed my skills at these places, I'm eager to align my career with my core values.

-I'm always open to collaborating on projects, especially those aligned with tech-for-good.
-Let's connect!
+If you're passionate about tech-for-good or looking for a mentor in the tech space, I'd love to connect and collaborate!

 ### Stuff I'm into: